 Having set service standards, indicate the steps to be taken when service levels fall below these standards.
 These steps should include two things: (1) the reason for missed activities and (2) the reporting time and the problem resolution within a specified time.

 The key to defining metrics is using ones that can be easily tracked and fit the situation.
 Metrics commonly used include:

 - ✓ Mean-time between service incidents – MTBSI

 - ✓ Mean-time to restore service – MTRS

 - ✓ Uptime

 You may also want to include time-to-restore service, the time service is considered to be unavailable, availability and reliability targets, and maintenance downtime.

-Provide a list of exclusions in which time is not enforced against the SLA measurement, such as scheduled and emergency maintenance, and equipment re-boots and backups.
-Also include in the SLA provisions for failure of a third party that the provider has no control over.
+Provide a list of exclusions in which time is not enforced against the service level agreement measurement, such as scheduled and emergency maintenance, and equipment re-boots and backups.
+Also, include in the provisions for the failure of a third party that the provider has no control over.